ggradnig/ngrx-run/README.md

-# NgRX Reducer Effects
+# NgRx Reducer Effects

-Run side-effects as a result of your reducer
+Run effects as a result of your reducer

 ## Motivation

-`@Effect` in NgRX is a pattern where side effects are handled outside the main `action -> reducer -> state` loop.
+`@Effect` is a pattern that handles side effects outside the `action -> reducer -> state` loop.

-With this pattern, reducers often don't really handle the application business logic.
+Using this pattern, reducers are not fully responsible for the business logic.
 For example, say you wanted to make an HTTP call only if your user is logged-in.
-This condition must be implemented in an effect, where it is both harder to implement and test.
-Reducers can only really deal with synchronous state transitions that, in practice, don't make up much of the front-end business logic.
+This business rule must be evaluated in an `@Effect`, where it is both harder to implement and test.
+Reducers can only really deal with synchronous state transitions.
+But if you think about it, why should there be a distinction between handling synchronous and asynchronous state transitions?

-Instead of treating effects separately, **ngrx-reducer-effects** makes effects be part of the `action -> reducer -> state` loop.
-Using the library, you return effects together with the new state from your reducer.
+The library makes effects be part of the `action -> reducer -> state` loop.
+You just return **effects as additional data** together with the new state from your reducer.

-Doing so, you create meaningful reducers that represent the entirety of the application business logic.
-Your code becomes easy to follow, because everything "happens" (i.e. events are handled) in the reducer.
-On top of that, you create concise and valuable unit tests that test for the correctness of complete user journeys.
+Doing so, you create more meaningful reducers, and your code becomes easier to follow.
+On top of that, you create concise and valuable tests that guarantee the correctness of complete use cases.

 ## Setup

-After installation, replace `StoreModule.forRoot` in your AppModule config with `EffectStoreModule.forRoot`.
+After installation, replace `StoreModule.forRoot` in your `AppModule` config with `EffectStoreModule.forRoot`.

-The library is fully downwards-compatible with existing NgRX implementations.
-After configuring the module, your code will work the same as before, and you won't notice any breaking changes.
-Now, you can add or migrate existing effects one by one and switch to `ngrx-reducer-effects` gracefully.
+The library is fully downwards-compatible with existing NgRx implementations.
+After configuring the module, your code will work like before, and you won't notice any breaking changes.
+Now, you can add effects or migrate existing effects one by one and switch to `ngrx-reducer-effects` gracefully.

 After you've added `EffectStoreModule`, a runtime is attached to your application that handles all effects that are